what does the term crawl budget mean with websites salterra digital services

 Can I increase my website’s crawl budget?

 Yes, you can influence your site’s crawl budget.
-Methods include improving site speed, using robots.txt effectively, optimizing your site’s structure, avoiding duplicate content, managing URL parameters, and keeping your site fresh with regular updates.
+Methods include improving site speed, effectively using robots.txt, optimizing your site’s structure, avoiding duplicate content, managing URL parameters, and keeping your site fresh with regular updates.

 Is the crawl budget necessary for all websites?